CRICOS code: 112578D

 Course duration

 This course is delivered over 104 weeks of full time study at 20 hours per week of scheduled class time at the Cambridge College Australia training facility.
-This includes six weeks holidays per year.
+This includes twelve (12) weeks holidays.

 Pre-requisites